 Our company is a Public Benefit Corporation, which means we are able to combine a mission with a for-profit structure.
 You can learn more about that and why we like this approach here.

 While our primary focus until now has been our mission of improving the quality of life of older adults, our long term plan is for the company to be financially self supporting.
 We are experimenting with several different ways to make this happen, with a key requirement being that it does not conflict with our goal of doing independent, objective research.

-While everyone likes "free" things — and most of our work on behalf of older adults is free — we believe our research has value, and so in some cases we will charge for access to it.
+While everyone likes “free” things — and most of our work on behalf of older adults is free — we believe our research has value, and so in some cases we will charge for access to it.
 For example, we charge a modest fee to read our eBook on home sensor systems.
-We are still exploring how to charge for our work on medical alert systems.
-We may charge a small fee in the future to access the work.
+We sometimes charge a fee for events and seminars and other types of educational content.

 We accept donations to help fund our research, and if you would like to help support our work, you can donate here.

 A big reason why we like making much of our research available for free is so it is available to all, regardless of their means.
 However quality research is costly.
 If you like our work and are benefiting from it, and have some spare funds, your donations will make more research possible, and allow us to keep making our work available to all.

 Affiliate fees and conflict of interest and bias

 We have thought long and hard about how to charge for our content.
 We have decided that affiliate fees are a middle ground that sometimes makes sense.

 We think it is true that using affiliate links creates some conflict of interest and bias.
 It creates a bias to write about products that have affiliate programs, and include lots of links to those products.
 However we think it’s less of a conflict of interest than traditional advertising, or sponsored content of various sorts.
 So we are dipping our toes into the water of this approach.